informalsystems/quint/doc/lang.md

 ### Type System 1.2

-This is the same type system as in Apalache, except we have added disjoint
+This is the same type system as in Apalache, except we have added discriminated
 unions:

 A type is one of the following: